Skip to content

 </html>

 If you now switch from one page to the next, you will also see a fading effect as the page changes.
-And this even works with browsers that don’t yet have native support for view transitions, such as Firefox and Safari.
+And this even works with browsers that don’t yet have native support for view transitions, such as Firefox.

 It is impossible to completely emulate view transitions without native browser support.
 Behind the scenes, Astro emulates the most important aspects of native view transitions for browsers without native support.
 Of course, there are some differences and limitations, but the main impression is quite similar.